MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 ## Non-Goals

+- specify the physical design of the post-platform-v2 architecture
 - implement the full vision of use-case isolation: a multi-process serving layer
-- remove the singleton event-loop, for now

 ## Overview

 In order to understand (and be able to judge) the proposal below we first need to understand what the Coordinator is doing and why it currently has a singleton event loop.
 I will therefore first explore the Coordinator in Background.
-Then I will give my proposed logical architecture design, then sketch some of the interesting parts of the physical design.
+Then I will give my proposed logical architecture design.
 To close things out, I will describe a roadmap, highlighting interesting incremental value that we can deliver along the way.

 The choice of splitting the design into a logical and a physical architecture is meant to mirror [architecture-db.md](./../platform/architecture-db.md), but